pedrohenrique-ql/vscode-regex-match/README.md

 - Enables multiple regex testing in the regex match window.
 - Correction of regex testing with `\n` and wildcard character.
-- Created configuration settings to enable/disable the code lens feature.

 ### 0.2.0